Distance: 13.5 miles

 In the heart of lead mining territory, we came upon the ruins of a smelting mill in Swinner Gill.

 Steadily gaining elevation as we neared Keld, our view back down Swaledale revealed the River Swale snaking its way through the valley.

 We walked by beautiful waterfalls as the trail wound uphill.

 Keld is a small village of gray stone buildings.
 My B&B for the evening, the Park Lodge, was one of the first buildings that we encountered as we entered.
 The Vermonters – now fast friends – were staying in the B&B’s campground.

 After settling into the Park Lodge, I walked up into the tiny town to see where I would find dinner.
 Keld Lodge appeared to be the perfect place.
 Everyone in the bar was discussing the recent filming of a TV series with Julia Bradbury who was walking the Coast to Coast Path.
-The couple that had provided me with directions near Gunnerside were dining there and began to inform me of tomorrow’s challenge, using such words as steep, extremely windy, deep bogs, lost and dangerous, with a fascinating man-made formation known as the Nine Standards, about which little is known.
-They got my attention, but I would proceed as planned, though cautiously.
-The owner of the Keld Lodge, Tony, kept us all giggling with funny tidbits.
-As I finished dinner, the Vermont girls arrived and we decided that we would tackle the Nine Standards together the next day.
+The couple that had provided me with directions near Gunnerside were dining there and began to describe for me tomorrow’s challenge, using such words as steep, extremely windy, deep bogs, lost and dangerous and with a fascinating man-made formation known as the Nine Standards, about which little is known.
+The owner of the Keld Lodge, Tony, kept us all smiling with funny tidbits.
+As I finished dinner, the Vermont girls came in off the trail and we decided that we would tackle the Nine Standards together the next day.